 Method 7: Use an Office Store Web Add-In

-When you use an Exchange or Outlook.com account in Outlook 2013 or Outlook 2016, you can also use a different type of add-in that you can install via the Office Store button on the Home tab.
+When you use an Exchange Online, Exchange On-Premises or Outlook.com account, you can also use a different type of add-in that you can install via the Get-Add-ins button on the Home tab.

-The benefit of these add-ins is that they also work with Outlook on the Web (OWA) and Outlook for Mac with support for the Outlook app on iOS and Android coming later as well.
+The benefit of these add-ins is that they also work with Outlook on the Web (OWA), Outlook for Mac, and the Outlook app on iOS and Android as well.

 Be aware though that it doesn’t look like the currently available Note taking add-ins are still actively being maintained and also require you to give mailbox access to a 3rd party, so you may want to think twice before using any of these solutions;